Interview JMU Students

 - Dates are scheduled on a first-come, first-served basis.

-- Try to schedule at least eight weeks in advance of your preferred date.
+- Try to schedule at least four weeks in advance of your preferred date.

 - Scheduling early will assist you in securing a date that is suitable to your recruiting itinerary and will ensure a sufficient number of interview rooms available to meet your needs.
 To plan your visit, see pertinent dates below.